peterforberg/peterforberg.github.io/2cv.md

 At the [University of Chicago MADD Center](https://arts.uchicago.edu/explore/initiatives/media-arts-data-and-design-center-madd-center), I work with digital fabrication tools such as LASER cutters, 3D printers, embroidery machines, and CNC routers to help students, faculty, and community members with a [variety of projects](https://voices.uchicago.edu/madeathal/).
 My tasks also include developing tutorials, managing equipment, and experimenting with tools in order to help the nascent center grow.

 **\#** Game Designer and Communications Intern at [Fourcast Lab](https://fourcastlab.com/)
-*Spring 2019 to Present*
+*Spring 2019 to Autumn 2020*
-With a group of artists, actors, professors, game designers, and other students, I help develop [award-winning](https://anywhere.indiecade.com/nominated-games/terrarium-an-alternate-reality-game/) alternate reality games for social change.
-As an intern, my responsibilities include prototyping and playtesting new forms of live, interactive gameplay, managing the games' social media presence and communication with players via social media and chatrooms such as Slack or Discord, and researching topics related to the games' themes.
+With a group of artists, actors, professors, game designers, and other students, I helped develop [award-winning](https://anywhere.indiecade.com/nominated-games/terrarium-an-alternate-reality-game/) alternate reality games for social change.
+As an intern, my responsibilities included prototyping and playtesting new forms of live, interactive gameplay, managing the games' social media presence and communication with players via social media and chatrooms such as Slack or Discord, and researching topics related to the games' themes.

 **\#** New Works Development Intern at The House Theatre of Chicago
 *Summer 2018*